-It depends on the situation.
-For example, if the source region VM exists, only changes between the source disk and the target disk are synchronized.
-Site Recovery computes the differentials by comparing the disks, and then it transfers the data.
+It depends.If the source region VM exists, then only changes between the source disk and the target disk are synchronized.
+Site Recovery compares the disks to what's different, and then it transfers the data.
 This process usually takes a few hours.
 Learn more.

-How much time does it take to fail back?
+How long does it take fail back?

 Does Site Recovery work with reserved instances?

-Yes, You can purchase reserve instances in the disaster recovery region, and Site Recovery failover operations will use them.
+Yes, you can purchase reserved Azure VMs in the disaster recovery region, and Site Recovery failover operations use them.
+No additional configuration is needed.

 Is replication data sent to the Site Recovery service?

-No, Site Recovery doesn't intercept replicated data, and doesn't have any information about what's running on your VMs.
+No, Site Recovery doesn't intercept replicated data, and it doesn't have any information about what's running on your VMs.
 Only the metadata needed to orchestrate replication and failover is sent to the Site Recovery service.

-Site Recovery is ISO 27001:2013, 27018, HIPAA, DPA certified, and is in the process of SOC2 and FedRAMP JAB assessments.
+Site Recovery is ISO 27001:2013, 27018, HIPAA, and DPA certified.
+The service is undergoing SOC2 and FedRAMP JAB assessments.

 Does Site Recovery encrypt replication?

-Yes, both encryption-in-transit and encryption at-rest in Azure are supported.
+Yes, both encryption in transit and encryption at rest in Azure are supported.